BLavery/STM32F030F4P6-Arduino/README.md

 The USB micro connector is for 5V power only, not USB data.
 The only practical programming method is STLink.
 **Get one** ($3).
 Check elsewhere if you need any config/setup help.
 Get it running for your scenario, and programming becomes trivially easy thereafter.
 Simply leave the BOOT0 jumper always on the GND side.
 And with STLink, no bootloader is used or needed.
+(And that's a whole other hassle out of the way!)

 And get a 3V TTL USB serial adapter (CP2102 and CH340 are 3V) while you are at it ($1.5).
 You are going to need that for "terminal."